CITE: Evaluating Threats

 Configure an Evaluation

-To configure an evaluation to be used for an exercise, administrators will need to add moves and teams to the evaluation.
-To do this, follow these steps.
+To configure an evaluation to use for an exercise, administrators will need to add moves and teams to the evaluation.
+To do this, follow these steps:

 Moves